-On 6-day visit, Israel's Prime Minister Benjamin Netanyahu to arrive in India today - NewsX
+Israel's Prime Minister Benjamin Netanyahu arrives in India, received by 'friend' PM Modi - NewsX

-Israeli Prime Minister Benjamin Netanyahu will arrive here on Sunday to give a fillip to 25 years of diplomatic ties between the two countries during a six-day trip that will also take him to Ahmedabad for a roadshow with “friend” Prime Minister Narendra Modi.
+Israeli Prime Minister Benjamin Netanyahu arrived in New Delhi on Sunday to give a fillip to 25 years of diplomatic ties between the two countries during a six-day trip that will also take him to Ahmedabad for a roadshow with “friend” Prime Minister Narendra Modi.
 Netanyahu is also likely to visit the Taj Mahal in Agra and will be in Mumbai for a business meeting before he flies home next Friday.
 The visit comes months after Modi’s trip to Israel in July last year — a first by an Indian Prime Minister since the two countries established diplomatic ties only in 1992 even as India had recognized the Jewish state soon after it was founded.

 During Modi’s trip, the two leaders were seen hugging each other and addressing each other repeatedly as “friend”.
 Gujarat Chief Minister Vijay Rupani told reporters on Thursday that Modi and Netanyahu would first visit the Sabarmati Ashram — the abode of Mahatma Gandhi — after they arrive in Ahmedabad on January 17. “(They) will be accorded a grand welcome.”
-After his arrival in New Delhi on Sunday afternoon, Netanyahu will hold meetings with President Ram Nath Kovind, Prime Minister Narendra Modi and External Affairs Minister Sushma Swaraj, the Israeli Embassy said in a statement.
+After his arrival in New Delhi on Sunday afternoon, Netanyahu will hold meetings with President Ram Nath Kovind, Prime Minister Narendra Modi, and External Affairs Minister Sushma Swaraj, the Israeli Embassy said in a statement.

+Israel PM Benjamin Netanyahu arrives in Delhi, received by PM Narendra Modi. #NetanyahuInIndia pic.twitter.com/KuQNveKPmD

 He will have a bilateral meeting with Modi and also attend the annual “Raisina Dialogue”, a geopolitical conference, and address an India-Israeli CEO forum in the capital, said Joint Secretary in External Affairs Ministry B Bala Bhaskar.
 Bhaskar said the ties between the two countries have been expanding in the areas of agriculture, water, innovation, entrepreneurship development, space, education, culture, homeland security and defence.
 “We have upgraded our relationship to strategic level with special focus on agriculture and water,” he said.